Translated by Jasmine Nishino

 Written by MATCHA

-Now can you see why the noren holds such importance to shops?
+Now, can you see why the noren holds such importance to shops?

 *1 Yago: a prestigious title for businesses or kabuki actors.

-What Can You Understand from the Noren?
+What Can You Understand From Noren?

 A Japanese Idiom with Noren